FrenzisRed/My_CCNA_Notes/37_Dynamic_ARP_Inspection.md

 are blocked, they can still overload the switch CPU with messages.
 Rate-limiting is a useful mitigation technique.

 Let's put a bit more info in the optional checks.
+Additional checks can be issued with the inspection validate command:

+    Switch2(config)#ip arp inspection validate OPTIONS

+the options are:

+- dst-mac: Enables validation of the destination MAC address in the Ethernet header against the target MAC address in the ARP body for ARP responses.
+The device classifies packets with different MAC addresses as invalid and drops them.
+- ip     : Validate IP address
+- src-mac: Validate source MAC address

 <h4 align="center">What attacks does it prevent</h4>